 Everson Museum Plaza

-Light Work’s Urban Video Project is pleased to present the exhibition TJ Cuthand: Extractions at our architectural projection venue on the Everson Museum facade.
+Light Work’s Urban Video Project is pleased to present the exhibition Theo Cuthand: Extractions at our architectural projection venue on the Everson Museum facade.

 In conjunction with the exhibition, the filmmaker will be present for Lessons in Living Otherwise, a screening and Q&A on Thursday, April 20 6:30pm.

 About the Work

 Extractions traces parallels between natural resource extraction and Canada’s booming child apprehension industry.
 As the filmmaker reviews how these industries have affected him, he reflects on having his own eggs retrieved and frozen to make an Indigenous baby.
 This work is part of Cuthand’s series, NDN Survival Trilogy.

 Theo Jean Cuthand (b.
 1978 in Regina, Saskatchewan) makes short experimental narrative videos and films about sexuality, madness, Queer identity and love, and Indigeneity, which have screened in festivals internationally, including the Tribeca Film Festival in New York City, Mix Brasil Festival of Sexual Diversity in Sao Paolo, ImagineNATIVE in Toronto, Ann Arbour Film Festival, Images in Toronto, Berlinale in Berlin, New York Film Festival, Outfest, and Oberhausen International Short Film Festival.
 His work has also been shown at galleries and museums, including the Remai in Saskatoon, The National Gallery in Ottawa, the Whitney Museum of American Art and MoMA in New York, and The Walker Art Center in Minneapolis.
 He is a trans man who uses He/Him pronouns.
 He is of Plains Cree and Scots descent, a Little Pine First Nation member, and currently resides in Toronto, Canada.
 He is at work on his first feature.